U.S. company offers to sell Ebola.com domain name for $150,000

+* Says received notice of a forthcoming approval of a patent application in India

-A Las Vegas company, seeking to capitalise on the world's worst Ebola outbreak on record, is looking to sell the domain name Ebola.com for $150,000 (94,321.83 pounds), a partner with the firm said on Tuesday.
+Oct 14 A Las Vegas company, seeking to capitalize on the world's worst Ebola outbreak on record, is looking to sell the domain name Ebola.com for $150,000, a partner with the firm said on Tuesday.

 Chris Hood, a junior partner with Blue String Ventures Inc, the firm selling the rights to Ebola.com, said it owns other domain names for deadly diseases, such as Birdflu.com and Chikungunya.com.